Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Itinerary of Weil-Petersson geodesic segments

 In this section we present our results on the control of length-functions and twist parameters along WP geodesics with narrow end invariant.

-Our main result asserts the following: Suppose that over an interval all of the subsurface coefficients are bounded, except possibly those of some annular subsurfaces whose core curves consist the boundary of a large subsurface $Z$.
+Our main result Theorem \ref{thm : bdryzsh} asserts the following: Suppose that over an interval all of the subsurface coefficients are bounded, except possibly those of some annular subsurfaces whose core curves together consist the boundary of a large subsurface.
 Then the length of these curves are arbitrary short over a suitably shrunk subinterval of the interval.
+We prove this theorem at the end of $\S$\ref{subsec : lfcontrol}.
+This theorem describes a partial itinerary for WP geodesic segments with narrow end invariant.